 The replacement of the high-mount brake lamp bulb and cargo lamp bulb is basically the same.
 This procedure covers the high-mount brake lamp bulb.

 To remove the brake lamp assembly:

 - 1. Remove the two screws and lamp assembly from vehicle. - 2.
-Remove the bulb socket from lamp assembly by rotating it counterclockwise. - 3.
-Carefully pull bulb straight out of socket and push in the new bulb.
+Remove the bulb socket from lamp assembly by rotating it counterclockwise.

 To install the brake lamp assembly: